Risks and Side Effects

 - Your healthcare provider will inject CABENUVA into the muscle of each side of your buttocks or on the same side of your buttocks at least 2 cm apart.

 - You will receive CABENUVA as 2 injections (cabotegravir and rilpivirine), either one time every month or one time every 2 months.

-- Before receiving your first injection doses of CABENUVA, your healthcare provider may have you take 1 VOCABRIA (cabotegravir) tablet and 1 EDURANT (rilpivirine) tablet one time a day for 1 month (at least 28 days).
+- Before receiving your first injection doses of CABENUVA, your healthcare provider will have you take 1 VOCABRIA (cabotegravir) tablet and 1 EDURANT (rilpivirine) tablet one time a day for 1 month (at least 28 days).
 This will allow your healthcare provider to assess how well you tolerate these medicines.

 - CABENUVA is a long-acting medicine and may stay in your system for 12 months or longer after your last injection.

 - Stay under the care of a healthcare provider during treatment with CABENUVA.
 It is important that you attend your planned appointments to receive your injection doses of CABENUVA.

 - If you miss or plan to miss a scheduled monthly or every-2-month injection of CABENUVA by more than 7 days, call your healthcare provider right away to discuss your treatment options.

 - If you stop treatment with CABENUVA you will need to take other medicines to treat your HIV-1 infection and reduce the risk of developing viral resistance.
 Call your healthcare provider right away to discuss your treatment options.

 SEE HOW MARK WORKS WITH HIS HEALTHCARE TEAM

 Learn about other people’s experiences on CABENUVA